tonghuikang/sutd-term4/DBA/midterm-cheatsheet.md

 <div style="page-break-after: always;"></div>
 # Parallel Coordinates (10-15m)

-Follow the instructions get the parallel coordinates plot.
-The visualisation is written with d3.js.

-Use the brushing co-ordinates to filter.

-- To select a random sample, choose a selection of IDs.
+**Standard operating procedures**

+- "high Y is associated with high/low X1, X2, X3"
+- "low Y is associated with low/high X1, X2, X3"
+- "the converse is not true: low Y have both high and low X2"
+- "with the exception of the first year of the study..."

+**Common talking points**

+- answer the question "with a focus on understanding what may cause enrollments to increase"
-  - This assumes that the IDs is random.
+- causation is not correlation
+- consider causation in the other direction
+- "the fact that many of the variables are correlated with time makes drawing conclusions difficult" - inflation, income growth
+- irrelevant factors should be ignored
+- "the data are consistent with many different theories"
-- Sometimes two variables when combined provides a strong outcome
+- sometimes two variables when combined provides a strong outcome
-- Any way to automate the search process?

 # GIS (0-5m)
 Geographical decisions - point, line, area/polygon.
 Polygon layer should be at the bottom, so that it will not cover the line or point layer.

+**X is longitude, Y is latitude**

 **Layers and Features**